 Formula: CC = n(n-1)/2, where CC means Communication Channels and n stands for the number of people on the team.

-If there are 12 people on your project team, that means 12*(12-1)/2 which equals 132/2 or 66 communication channels.
+If there are 12 people on your project team, that means 12*(12-1)/2 which equals 132/2 or 66 business communication channels.
 Adding one more person brings that up to 78 active channels, dramatically ratcheting up stress on the system and involving someone without team understanding or trust.

 The Fix: Teach the team to value proactive check-ins to stay on track and bring in more resources before it’s too late.
 If communicaton difficulties exist, try to iimplement fixes before adding another member onto the team.
 Even if you have to start them working idependently, you can delay integration until the team is caught up and back on schedule.